Chinelo89/Chinelo89/README.md

-## Hi there 👋
+ Hi there 👋 I'm Chinelo Ezeani
-My name is Chinelo Ezeani
+ I’m an Entrepreneur in love with Business Innovation, Systems & Data Analysis

 Here are some ideas to get you started:

 - 🔭 I’m currently working on data analytics
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics in Dahel Techies
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with data analysts and other tech experts to build tech based solutions to SMEs across Africa...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me:
+- 📫 How to reach me: [linkedin](www.linkedin.com/in/chinelo-ezeani-416905263)
-You can reach me on [linkedin](www.linkedin.com/in/chinelo-ezeani-416905263)(https://github.com/Chinelo89/Chinelo89/edit/main/README.md)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...